AyeAreEm/current/README.md

 `^` is a pointer to a constant / immutable data.<br>

 ## How to build
-GCC or Clang are the only external dependencies needed to build.
+GCC or Clang is the only external dependencies needed to build.

 ### Building on Linux / Unix
 ```console